undavide/fs/Frequency Separation 2021.md

 ![](img/8bitSubtraction.png)

 Why two different tables?
 Because Photoshop **rounds values to the integer in an inconsistent way** – or at least in a way for which I haven't been able to find the rule.
-The table above shows the _"theoretical values"_ (which would lead to zero errors everywhere), while the bottom one is filled with the actual readings.
-I say PS rounds _inconsistently_ because for reasons unknown the first five values in the Subtraction row are rounded down (130.5 -> 130, the floor), while the last five values are rounded up (125.5 -> 126, the ceiling).
+The table above shows the _"theoretical values"_ (floats, which would lead to zero errors everywhere), while the bottom one is filled with the actual readings.
+I say PS rounds _inconsistently_ because for reasons unknown to me the first five values in the Subtraction row are rounded down (130.5 -> 130, the floor), while the last five values are rounded up (125.5 -> 126, the ceiling).
 Go figure.

 All in all, for 10 pixels we've got 4 off by 1 (in absolute value), so a **total error of 4**.